ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

 </p>

 The 3Pin probe connector is powered from the I²C bus through an RC filter, limiting current and voltage spikes to the sensor probe.
-Therefore the sensor is resistant to short circuits at the probe connector power.
+Therefore, the sensor is resistant to short circuits at the probe connector power.

 The two I²C Pixhawk JST-GH connectors are interconnected.
-This feature allows easy nesting with other I²C devices to a single Pixhawks I²C port.
+This feature allows easy nesting with other I²C devices to a single Pixhawk I²C port.

 ## Connection to the Pixhawk autopilot

 The I²C interface connectors respect the [Pixhawk connector standard](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf).
-The signal and color coding of the connector and supplied cable are described by following table (ThunderFly color scheme):
+The signal and color coding of the connector and supplied cable are described by the following table (ThunderFly color scheme):

 |Signal | Pixhawk Color | ThunderFly color |
 |--------|------------------|---------------------|